healthykitchen101/healthykitchen101.com/ice-makers/reviews/vivohome/vivohome-automatic-ice-maker.md

 We liked the hard front body of the Vivo Home and the fact it was easy to keep clean.
 The sides, by comparison, are made of a more bendable plastic.
 We found no flaws on the body, although one quality issue or perhaps design flaw, were the lid joinings with their noticeable gaps.

+### Lid Design: A Slip Up on Insulation

+Material: Plastic

+The Vivo Home has a comparatively small view window, but the view inside is good enough.
+While the upfront controls on the lid are quite refreshing, we did find issue with the overall lid design.
+The joinings on the lid hinge show wide gaps and, not surprisingly, our overnight test showed poor ice preservation.

+These results were practically the same as the Frigidaire EFIC189.
+Both machines are among our top performers, but not so with the insulation design of the lid.

 ### Panel Design

 Buttons: